CharlesWiltgen/how-to-podcast/skype.md

 * **[Ecamm Call Recorder for Skype](http://www.ecamm.com/mac/callrecorder/)** \(Mac, $30\) — This Skype plug-in can record your own microphone input and the output of your Skype call as separate tracks in a single QuickTime movie.
 An included utility allows you to split that file into separate files for each track, and convert them to other formats.

 * **[Soundflower](https://github.com/mattingalls/Soundflower)** \(Mac, free!\) — This open source software allows apps to send audio to other apps. \(A pre-built installer is available at the top of the description.\) For example, you can use Soundflower to send Skype output to apps like QuickTime Player, Audacity, etc. for recording.

+* **[Audio Hijack](https://www.rogueamoeba.com/audiohijack/)** \(Mac, $49, trial records for 10 minutes) — It does Skype recording and a *lot* more, and as such it’s a crucial tool for many podcasters.
+Rogue Amoeba is a great developer and has been making great, award-winning audio software for the Mac since 2002.

 #### Skype plug-ins \(Windows\)